cedricg-mirror/reflexions/README.md

 I do not plan to discuss attribution, samples analyzed here are all coming from public reports from various sources that usually already provide their own insights on that topic.

+# Repository

+Analyzed samples are stored according to the following pattern :

+[APT]/[APT_NAME]/[MALWARE_FAMILY]/[SHA256]/
+or
+[CyberCrime]/[MALWARE_FAMILY]/[SHA256]/

+Each directory contains :
+- text files logs resulting from my dynamic analysis
+- a README.md with information relative to the sample itself (source, reports, C2) as well as somme of my observations / technical analysis

 # Understanding the log format